seregheik/Javascript-Essentials/README.md

 The European Computer Manufacturers Association then set a standard hence the name ECMAScript Javascript comes with a JIT compiler
 JIT mean just in time
+Javascript is a loosely typed language meaning it change datatype

 # API
 API stands for application programming interface